rancheng/macOS-use/README.md

 # WARNING

-This project is stil under developmeant and user discretion is advised! mlx-use can and will use your do [login](#demos), use private credentials, [auth services](https://github.com/browser-use/macOS-use/blob/main/examples/login_to_auth0.py) or stored passwords to complete its task, launch and interact WITH EVERY APP and UI component in your MacBook and restrictions to the model are still under active development!
-It is not recommended to operate it unsupervised YET mlx-use WILL NOT STOP at captha or any other forms of bot identifications, so once again, user discretion is advised.
+This project is still under development and user discretion is advised! mlx-use can and will use your do [login](#demos), use private credentials, [auth services](https://github.com/browser-use/macOS-use/blob/main/examples/login_to_auth0.py) or stored passwords to complete its task, launch and interact WITH EVERY APP and UI component in your MacBook and restrictions to the model are still under active development!
+It is not recommended to operate it unsupervised YET mlx-use WILL NOT STOP at captcha or any other forms of bot identifications, so once again, user discretion is advised.

-## Disclamr:
+## Disclaimer:

 As this is an early stage release, You might experience varying success rates depending on task prompt, we're actively working on improvements. <br> talk me on [X/Twitter](https://x.com/OfirOzeri) or contact me on [Discord](https://link.browser-use.com/discord), your input is crucial and highly valuable!<br>